dongle94/object-tracker/README.md

 ## Supported Tracking Algorithms
 - **SORT (Simple Online and Realtime Tracking)**: Efficient and widely used tracking algorithm implemented in this repository.
 - **DeepSORT (Deep Learning-based SORT)**: Advanced version of SORT that leverages appearance features for robust tracking.
+- **ByteTrack (Tracking by Associating Every Detection Box)**: A state-of-the-art tracker that leverages both high- and low-confidence detections to robustly associate objects across frames for enhanced tracking accuracy.

 ## Installation